 All of the attorneys at our firm graduated from John Marshall Law School in downtown Chicago, and have dedicated their careers to serving clients in the greater Chicago area.
 Over the years, we have recovered millions of dollars for our clients.

-Why Are Trucking Accidents Worse Than Other Accidents?
+Why is a Trucking Accident Worse Than Other Accidents?

 A fully loaded semi-truck can weigh up to 80,000 lbs.
 When that kind of weight crashes into you, serious injuries are almost guaranteed.
 Thanks to the laws of physics, the faster the truck is traveling, the more damage it is likely to cause.
 This is why there are so many laws specific to truck safety.

-Unfortunately, many of these truck safety rules, which are often designed to protect the rest of us who are on the road.
+Unfortunately, many of these truck safety rules are often designed to protect the rest of us who are on the road.
 These laws regulate:

 - Driver licensing;